wazerstar/ReservedCpuSets/README.md

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/amitxv)

 This is an extension of the [WindowsIoT CSP Soft Real-Time Performance](https://learn.microsoft.com/en-us/windows/iot/iot-enterprise/soft-real-time/soft-real-time-device#use-mdm-bridge-wmi-provider-to-configure-the-windowsiot-csp) configuration and assumes you have read the documentation. ``SetRTCores`` essentially prevents interrupts and tasks from being scheduled on reserved cores so that you can isolate real-time applications from user and kernel-level disturbances.
-The setting is available on Windows 10 21H2+ according to the documentation.

-## Verify the Configuration
+## Usage

+- Launch the program and select the CPUs you wish to reserve and save changes.
+The changes are made in real-time

-To verify whether the configuration is working as expected, you can assess per-core usage while placing load on the CPU with a program such as [CpuStres](https://learn.microsoft.com/en-us/sysinternals/downloads/cpustres).
-The reserved cores should be underutilized compared to the unreserved cores.
+- Verify whether the configuration is working as expected by assessing per-core usage while placing load on the CPU with a program such as [CpuStres](https://learn.microsoft.com/en-us/sysinternals/downloads/cpustres).
+The reserved cores should be underutilized compared to the unreserved cores

+- Adding support for Windows 21H1 involves applying the configuration on a per-boot basis.
+Place the binary somewhere safe and create a shortcut in ``shell:startup`` with the target below.
+This is not required for Windows 21H2+

+    ```
+    C:\ReservedCpuSets\ReservedCpuSets.exe --load-cpusets
+    ```

 ## Why a Separate Program?

-This program aims to circumvent the limitations of the [PowerShell script](https://learn.microsoft.com/en-us/windows/iot/iot-enterprise/soft-real-time/soft-real-time-device#use-mdm-bridge-wmi-provider-to-configure-the-windowsiot-csp) in the documentation.
+This program aims to circumvent the limitations of the [PowerShell script](https://learn.microsoft.com/en-us/windows/iot/iot-enterprise/soft-real-time/soft-real-time-device#use-mdm-bridge-wmi-provider-to-configure-the-windowsiot-csp) in the documentation by:

-1. Limited to reserving the last N consecutive cores
+1. Allowing customization of the bitmask instead of the configuration being limited to reserving the last N consecutive cores

-2. Reverting the changes
+2. Revert the changes

+3. Adding support for all Windows 10 versions

+4. Applying changes in real-time

 ## How It Works